 Selective schools are a popular public policy with parents, despite the low chance their child has of securing a place.
 Of course, it is up to politicians, not parents, to make education policies that work for everyone, rather than for the select few who get a lucky dice roll.
 But rather than distributing limited resources available for secondary schools uniformly across all schools, many governments currently choose to disproportionately fund a small number of elite, selective secondary schools.

+While the evidence on the effect of elite schools is mixed, it suggests that starting, expanding, and continuing this kind of programme is neither a cost-effective nor a pro-poor policy option.
 These schools typically cost the government substantially more than other schools, and cost parents more in some places too.
 While higher spending can result in better academic outcomes—although often less good than they are perceived to be—bright but disadvantaged children simply don’t stand a good chance of getting a place.
 The high cost causes a negative spillover of the selective system on the children left behind, with fewer resources and teachers available for everyone else.
 Perhaps worst of all, elite schools reinforce the pernicious belief that not all children are capable of learning.
 Without really changing this fundamental mindset it seems hard to imagine how learning for all could ever be achieved.

 As secondary schooling undergoes massive expansion in many developing countries, it could be wise for policymakers to heed the plans of the Punjab Education Department.
 Admittedly, abolishing elite schools might not be a politically acceptable solution in places like Kenya and Ghana, where they are a source of national pride and perceived as an egalitarian and inclusive way of producing the next generation of elites.
 But ending their disproportionately high public funding would be a good start for countries looking to equalise secondary education opportunities.
 Governments could implement measures to help families navigate complex admissions systems, so poor kids aren’t disadvantaged by mistakes made in their applications.
 They should aim to improve state primary schools, so that children from disadvantaged backgrounds have the same opportunity to achieve high test scores as their richer peers.
 Alongside, governments could reform admissions—as discussed by Lee Crawfurd in his first blog in this series—and facilitate equality in access to schools, for example by abolishing selection altogether or by mandating schools to allocate places to kids from poor families, giving all children equal access to good government schools.